In Case You Were Sleeping All Year

 And just like that, in June, the ads were pardoned and got back on track.
 However, ICO projects are still out of favor.

 Google followed suit and, after restricting cryptocurrency’s advertisement for a while, partially reversed the ban later in October with a little remark: only regulated exchanges in the US and Japan are allowed to promote their services.

 News about launching Bakkt — a digital asset platform — definitely rocked the crypto world.
-The New York Stock Exchange (NYSE) has partnered with Microsoft and Starbucks and in August it was announced that the new platform will be offering a regulated Bitcoin futures exchange and is expected to launch officially by the end of January 2019.
+The New York Stock Exchange (NYSE) has partnered with big market players like Microsoft and Starbucks and in August it was announced that the new platform will be offering a regulated Bitcoin futures exchange and is expected to launch officially by the end of January 2019.

 Moreover, they say that soon enough, with the help of Bakkt, you will be able to pay for your Starbucks fix with bitcoin.

 Stablecoins became extremely popular this year.
 We’ve already told you a little about them using MakerDAO’s DAI as an example.